m3dev/fluent-plugin-http-list/README.md

 ## Overview

-This plugin takes a JSON list of events as input via HTTP POST.
+This plugin takes a JSON list of events as input via a single HTTP POST request and emits each as an individual event to your output plugins.
 If you're sending a lot of events this simplifies your client's code and eliminates the overhead of creating a lot of brief connections.

 ※ Note that unlike the default HTTP plugin, this does *not* support msgpack.